Volunteer in Haiti

 Volunteering in orphanages is a popular option due to the sheer number of available organizations and broad scope of work.
 Haiti has a large number of orphans many of whom have medical issues and malnutrition to contend with.
 They need routine medical and emotional support, education, and facilities within which to receive those services.

 To meet these needs, large numbers of volunteer caregivers are needed to serve in capacities ranging from teaching and mentoring to administration and construction.
 Many organizations also work as missions with religious education being a featured component.
-It’s important to note that anyone considering working in an orphanage or as a caregiver for children must be committed for a year, must have proper training to work with kids, and must research their organization to ensure it’s authenticity.
+It’s important to note that anyone considering working in an orphanage or as a caregiver for children must be committed for a year, must have proper training to work with kids, and must research their organization to ensure its authenticity.

 Community Development

-In addition to healthcare and construction, there are many more arenas of service in which a volunteer in Haiti can share expertise.
+In addition to healthcare and construction, there are many more areas of service in which a volunteer in Haiti can share expertise.
 Lack of education is another of Haiti's many problems and results in one of the lowest literacy rates in the world.

 Also, public sanitation and access to clean drinking water have enormous consequences on Haiti's ability to avoid outbreaks such as the ongoing cholera epidemic that places huge strains on an already taxed medical infrastructure.
 And like many regions of the world, Haiti suffers from deforestation and depletion of natural resources, all of which have direct influence on the land's ability to literally weather the storms that ravage the country.